Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Beach volleyball courts on an overcast day

-In my opinion, Robert Frazee Beach is one of the best Carlsbad beaches within Carlsbad State Beach.
-It’s a spacious and sandy beach that sits between Carlsbad City Beach and Tamarack Beach.
+In my opinion, Robert Frazee Beach is one of the best beaches within Carlsbad State Beach.
+It’s spacious and sandy and sits between Carlsbad City Beach and Tamarack Beach.

-This beach is central to the village, runs parallel to the boardwalk and seawall, and is right below the scenic overlook.
+This beach is central to the village and runs parallel to the boardwalk and seawall.
+It’s also right below the scenic overlook.
 Additionally, the local Carlsbad Village Athletic Clubs hosts volleyball, yoga, and special events right on the sand.
-This makes for a great fitness-infused activity when looking for things to do in Carlsbad.
+This makes for a great fitness-focused activity in Carlsbad.

 🏖️ Beach bum?
-Then check out this list of the best beaches in Southern California!
+Check out this list of the best beaches in San Diego next!

 Food & Drink in Carlsbad